iemtejasvi/Blum-Auto-clicker-Script/README.md

 # Blum Auto-Clicker Script

 This repository contains an auto-clicker script for the Blum Telegram mini-game.
-The script automates the clicking process and sometimes clicks on bombs to make the activity look more natural.
+The script automates the clicking process and occasionally clicks on bombs to make the activity look more natural.

 ## Requirements